 What is a 529 Education Savings Plan?

 If you’re researching the best ways to save for college, you may be trying to determine what a 529 Education Savings Plan is and how it can be used toward your savings goals.
 A 529 Education Savings Plan is defined as a type of investment account you can use for education savings and is sponsored by an individual state.
-“When it comes to saving for college education, the 529 Plan is still the undisputed king of the hill,” commented Charles Claver, Senior Vice President and Family Wealth Advisor.
+“When it comes to saving for college education, the 529 Plan is still the undisputed king of the hill,” commented Charles Claver, Senior Vice President and Director of the Private Wealth Advisor team for First Bank Wealth Management.

 States are allowed to establish these tax-advantaged savings programs to help parents and guardians pay for a student’s qualified educational expenses.
 In these programs, contributions are made to an account established for a child’s education expenses.
 An investment management firm typically manages these account funds.
 It’s important to note, education savings accounts are not insured and losses are possible.
 Contributions are not tax deductible, but any growth in an account is tax-deferred and distributions used solely to pay for qualified educational expenses are federally tax-exempt.
 “The tax-free growth and tax-free distributions built into the 529 Plan structure,” said Claver, “make it a lot like a Roth IRA for education.”